The Man Who Haunted Himself: Plot

 While driving home from his London office, Harold Pelham, a director of the marine technology company Freeman, Pelham & Dawson, seems to undergo a sudden personality change and starts to drive both fast and recklessly, imagining himself in a sports car, and ending in a serious high-speed crash.
 On the operating table he briefly suffers clinical death, after which there briefly appear to be two heartbeats on the monitor.

 After he recovers from the accident, Pelham notices odd things occurring and people acting strangely, and he gradually finds his life in turmoil.
 Friends, colleagues and acquaintances claim to have seen him in places where he has no memory of having been or of doing things he can't recall, involving behaving in rash ways quite out of character.
 When he gets home from work he finds a friend is at his house for a drink which he doesn't recall arranging, and an attractive girl at the company swimming pool casts him a knowing glance.
-At bedtime he and his wife have a somewhat tense but amicable discussion about their recent lack of a love life.
+At bedtime he and his wife have a somewhat tense but amicable discussion about their recent lack of a sex life.
 His wife also notices a mysterious silver car which she sees parked outside their house, but gives it no further thought.
 The driver of the car is then seen lighting a cigarette and snapping the match stick in half after he blows it out, exactly as Pelham does.

 There seems to be a spy at work trying to force a merger with a rival company.

 Soon Pelham suspects there is a "double" masquerading as him.

 On a night out at the company club with his wife, he hopes to energise their relationship by indulging her request to go gambling, but he is tense and clearly not interested.
 As they are about to leave he bumps into the attractive girl, who sees his wife a short distance away and says "I didn't know you were married."
 His wife notices the exchange and is furious.
 Pelham finds out where the girl lives and confronts her; confused, she makes it clear that "he" was having an affair with her.
 He angrily denies the affair.